MarcoKe/NeuralMCTS/readme.md

 Try to keep your changes to a local level as much as possible.
 Changes that affect large portions of the code should be discussed first.

+# Testing

+Code should be tested with unit tests.
+We use the pytest package to do this.
+Simply create a test in an appropriate place in the tests/ directory.
+You can run the tests from the main directory with: ```python -m pytest```